donavon/lambdog-client/README.md

 hello('World').then(text => console.log(text));
 ```

-To pass date, specify the `method` and the `data`.
+To pass data, specify the `method` and the `data`.
 Lambdog will automatically JSON stringify the data on the way out and parse on the way back.

 ```js
 const addToto = (data) =>